JuliusKoronci/javascript-clean-code/lib/examples/nested-loops/README.md

 <b>Time to create our transformation function and explain our reasoning behind.</b>

-Our intent is to create a function which will update the colors of a car with whatever I want.
+Our intent is to create a function which will update the colors of a car with whatever we want.

 ```
 const updateCarColor = (updateFn) => (car) => (...);